skuzniar/nvim-cppgen/README.md

         truncate = true
     },

-    -- Disclaimer comment line placed before the generated code.
-Set to empty string to disable. disclaimer = '// Auto-generated using cppgen',

     -- Generated code can be decorated using an attribute.
-Set to empty string to disable.
-Will disable disclaimer. attribute = '[[cppgen::auto]]',
+Set to empty string to disable. attribute = '[[cppgen::auto]]',

     -- Add clang-format on/off guards around parts of generated code.